 Biosimilars Initiative for health professionals

-Coverage for NovoRapid and Humalog is extended up to November 30, 2023, only for people using Medtronic, Tandem, and Ypsomed insulin pumps, and for those using the Omnipod pump with NovoRapid.
+Coverage for the insulin aspart originator (NovoRapid) is extended up to November 30, 2024 for people using Medtronic, Tandem, Omnipod, and Ypsomed insulin pumps.
 Coverage policy may change with advance notice.

 On this page:

 The Biosimilars Initiative transitions PharmaCare-covered patients taking originator drugs to equally safe and effective biosimilar versions.
 This initiative optimizes B.C.’s public resources to get the best value for new treatments and services and to improve patient access to medicines.

 A switch period of 6 months gives a patient time to meet with their prescriber and discuss their biosimilar options.
 If a patient wants continued PharmaCare coverage of their medication after the switch period, their prescriber writes a new prescription for an approved biosimilar.
 Following the switch period, PharmaCare covers only the biosimilar (unless there is a medical reason to provide exceptional coverage of the originator).

 Since the evidence-based Biosimilars Initiative was launched in May 2019, many patients have successfully switched from an originator to a covered biosimilar.

 In 2021, at least 85% of PharmaCare-covered patients were on a covered biosimilar for the following medications:

 - adalimumab (85%)